fluencelabs/cli/docs/commands/README.md

-  --no-relay                    Do not generate a pass through the relay node --no-xor                      Do not generate a wrapper that catches and displays errors --off-aqua-logs               Turns off logs from Console.print in aqua and from IPFS service --particle-id                 Print particle ids when running js client --plugin=<path>               [experimental] Path to a directory with JS plugins (Read more:
+  --no-relay                    Do not generate a pass through the relay node --no-xor                      Do not generate a wrapper that catches and displays errors --off-aqua-logs               Turns off logs from Console.print in aqua and from IPFS service --particle-id                 Print particle ids when running Fluence js-client --plugin=<path>               [experimental] Path to a directory with JS plugins (Read more:
                                 https://fluence.dev/docs/aqua-book/aqua-cli/plugins)
   --print-air                   Prints generated AIR code before function execution --quiet                       Print only execution result.
-Overrides all --log-level-* flags --relay=<value>               Relay for js client to connect to --ttl=<value>                 [default: 60000] TTL for js client
+Overrides all --log-level-* flags --relay=<value>               Relay for Fluence js-client to connect to --ttl=<value>                 [default: 60000] TTL for Fluence js-client

 DESCRIPTION
   Run aqua script